icopy-site/awesome/docs/awesome/awesome-graphql.md

 - [/r/GraphQL](https://old.reddit.com/r/graphql/) - A Subreddit for interesting and informative GraphQL content and discussions.
 - [GraphQL Jobs](https://graphql.jobs) - A list of GraphQL-based jobs in startups all over the world.
 - [Codever](https://www.codever.land/search?q=graphql) - Dev bookmarks.
 Use the tag [graphql](https://www.codever.land/bookmarks/t/graphql).
-- [GraphQL Weekly](https://www.graphqlweekly.com/) - A weekly newsletter highlighting resources and news from the GraphQL community.
-- [Escape - The GraphQL Security Blog](https://blog.escape.tech) - Learn about GraphQL security, performance, testing and building production-ready APIs with the latest tools and best practices of the GraphQL ecosystem.

 <a name="meetup" />